pichim/PM2_PES_Board_Example/docs/markdown/ws2.md

 13. After finishing unplug Nucleo board from computer.

 ## Summary
-In the second workshop, familiarization with the PES board, handling, and calibration of the servo were initiated.
-Subsequently, a state machine was constructed, integrating an ultrasonic sensor as an additional distance sensor.
-A straightforward mechatronic mechanism to control the servo based on distance was developed, and understanding was gained regarding transitioning between different states in the robot. <br>
+In second workshop, the integration of a servo into the PES board, calibration learning, and mechanical button incorporation were emphasized.
+Additionally, the creation of a state machine using an ultrasonic sensor was explored.
+By establishing robot states and implementing transition conditions, a simulated mechatronic system capable of adjusting a servo lever based on sensor readings was achieved.
+This workshop delivered hands-on experience in hardware integration and state machine design, fostering proficiency in robotics and mechatronics.<br>
 Questions for own consideration:
 <!-- TODO think about it, about those question -->
 - THINK ABOUT IT